CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 Redirect URI is the location to which the Microsoft identity platform redirects the user's client and sends security tokens after authentication.

-In the setup below, we will be working with fictitious domain 'yourdomain.com' and the two subdomains 'app' and 'departmentX'.
+In the setup below, we will be working with fictitious domain 'yourdomain.com' and the two subdomains:

-**departmentX** references the main CluedIn UI you would access.
+- 'app' – references the main CluedIn UI you would access.
-And **app** references the backend application.
+- 'departmentX' – references the back-end application.
 By default, it is just app, but can be changed in the values file.

 **To add redirect URIs**